Meet Our New CEO, Simone Grapini-Goodman

-As you may already know, travel in general can have a big impact on type 1 diabetes management.
-This is typically due to elements such as stress hormones, time change and other shifts in routine that can cause blood sugar levels to behave differently.
+As you may already know, travel can have a big impact on type 1 diabetes (T1D) management.
+This is usually from things like stress hormones, time changes, different food options and other shifts in routine that can cause blood sugar levels to behave differently.

-However, there are other things to consider when taking trips or exploring the outdoors that might not occur to us right away—such as changes in altitude.
-The most important thing to remember when planning to journey some place at a higher altitude is that nobody is affected the same way, so it is best to be prepared for multiple outcomes.
+However, there are other things to consider when taking trips or exploring the outdoors that you might not take into consideration, like changes in altitude.
+And when it comes to planning a trip to a higher altitude, the main takeaway is that no one is affected the same way.
+So it’s best to be prepared for multiple outcomes.

-By far the most common side effect of being at high altitudes is altitude sickness, which can then lead to (or simulate) other symptoms that can affect type 1 diabetes (T1D) management.
+By far the most common side effect of being at high altitudes is altitude sickness, which can lead to (or simulate) symptoms that can affect type 1 diabetes (T1D) management.

 Common symptoms of altitude sickness include: